yonatanGal/POST_PC_ex_4/README.md

 > take a loot at file `MainActivity.java`

 The MainActivity has UI to let the user input a number and start the service.
-The UI flow is detailed in the `MainActivity.java` file and contains relevant spec for:
+The *UI flow specs* is detailed in the file `MainActivity.java` and contains relevant spec for:
-    1. start find-roots calculation service
+1. when to start find-roots calculation service
+2. what to do when waiting for a result
-    2. handle different result broadcasts from the service
+3. handle different result broadcasts from the service

 > take a look at file `AndroidManifest.xml`

-The `AndroidManifest.xml` file holds definitions for all activities and services in your app.
+The file `AndroidManifest.xml` holds definitions for all activities and services in your app.
 Any class extending `Activity` or `Service` must be defined there, or else you can't use it in your app.
 As part of handling "found roots" broadcast, the MainActivity needs to open a new activity to show "success!"
 You will need to: